Road to Saigon 2018

 Today, we head north and briefly touch the hills of the King’s Summer Palace before skirting Phetchabun and onto the ‘Chicken Run’ test which was previously described as ‘Thai Clipstone Forest’.
 From here, we turn east and the ruins of the Khmer temples come into view as we motor onwards to the busy city of Nakhon Ratchasima which is also known as ‘Khorat’.

-Our hotel for the night is the Dusit Princess hotel which has a swimming pool and a spa for those in need of a bit of winding down and a fitness studio for those who … don’t!
+Our hotel for the night has a swimming pool and a spa for those in need of a bit of winding down and a fitness studio for those who … don’t!

 Day 19 - Nakhon Ratchisima to Siem Reap

 A highway run eastwards brings us to the city of Buriram – home of the brand new Chang International Circuit.
 We’ll stop for a break before taking to the tarmac for a circuit test and then head off to the border and O Smach – the gateway to Cambodia – and a switch to driving on the right hand side of the road.

 The final kilometres of the day lead us to the ancient and spectacular Angkor Wat temple, the largest religious monument in the world, in the bustling and charming city of Siem Reap.

 Day 20 - Siem Reap – Rest Day

 There’s plenty to do in Siem Reap which is the gateway to an ancient world.
 The Ruins of Angkor is a fascinating and vast complex of approximately 70 ruined temples of the Khmer Empire including the main temple of Angkor Wat, which is pictured on Cambodia’s national flag.
 Temples aside, Siem Reap offers other, more modern, diversions including shopping, restaurant, bars and the Cambodia Cultural Village Theme Park.

 Modern or ancient – the choice is yours!